raynamharris/IntegrativeProjectWT2015/scripts/02b_rnaseqALL.md

     ## 0610009B22Rik  -1.13248083408091 0.257432337627188 0.999821112533798
     ## 0610009L18Rik  0.456841889684776 0.647784694333414 0.999821112533798

+This second function only prints the total number of DEGs, but it saves lots of useful info to a df for downstream dataviz.

+    # note: see resvals fucntion in `functions_RNAseq.R`

     contrast1 <- resvals(contrastvector = c("Punch", "CA1", "DG"), mypval = 0.1) # 2765

     ## [1] 2765